Temptation of Wife (South Korean TV series): Plot summary

 Eun-jae continues to become the best makeup artist and lives now with her family.
 One day, Gun-woo goes to work to sign a contract with Harrison.
 Ae-ri wants to be back with Gyo-bin and bring back the position he had before and also the construction company, so Ha-jo (Kim Dong-hyun) tells Gyo-bin to sign the contract.
 Meanwhile, So-hee ruins Eun-jae's artwork and rips a page out.
 While they fight, Ae-ri calls Gyo-bin about how Eun-jae was being attacked by So-hee.
 Gun-woo turns the car and drives to the Beauty Shop.
 He sees So-hee ripping the page and tells her to divorce him.
 Gun-woo is now late for his meeting, so Ha-jo tells Gyo-bin to sign the contract instead.
 Gun-woo decides to divorce So-hee no matter what.
-Ae-ri comes back to the family.
+Ae-ri comes back to the family, with reluctance from Gyo-bin.
 She makes Gyo-bin sleep with her, making her pregnant.
 While she is pregnant, doctors discover that she has a tumor in her stomach.
 Doctors reluctantly tell her to get an abortion so she could receive the cancer treatment, but she adamantly refuses.
 She felt that the baby was the only way to keep her and Gyo-bin together.

+So-hee discovers that Ae-ri had caused her fallout with Gun-woo as well as her extortion of 1 billion won from Lady Min in exchange for Ha-neul's whereabouts.
+Lady Min confronted Ha-jo and Gyo-bin who were not aware of Ae-ri's tricks.
+Gyo-bin was furious and tricked Ae-ri into visiting the gynecologist, and Ae-ri runs off when Gyo-bin wants her to abort their second baby - in a similar fashion as how Gyo-bin wanted a forced abortion of Eun-jae's baby then.

 Ae-rii and Eun-jae participate in a makeup competition that has three stages.
 After the first stage, Top 3 included Eun-jae, another lady and Ae-ri.
 They would be competing against one another.
 Ae-ri and Eun-jae win advances to the next round and would be competing against each other.
-In the third stage, Ae-ri gets desperate so she secretly bribes the judges.
+In the third stage, Ae-ri gets desperate so she secretly bribes the judges at So-hee's instigation.
 The judges are just about to proclaim Ae-ri as the grand prize winner, but find out just in time about the bribes, so they disqualify Ae-ri and awards Eun-jae as the winner.
-Ae-ri has a miscarriage, but this time after realizing her mistakes, Eun-jae find the heart to forgive her childhood best friend and both of them become true friends again.
-Eun-jae insists that Ae-ri get the cancer treatment, but Ae-ri is scared that the chemotherapy will make her not be as beautiful as she once was and also overwhelmed by the guilt of her past actions, and decides to let cancer kill her.